Editing with the Internal Editor

 ImageIcon

-Brings up a dialog box where you can specify an image to be inserted into the document at the current cursor position, and some properties for it.
+Brings up a dialog box where you can specify an image to be inserted into the document at the current cursor position, and some properties for it, as follows:

 Table...